 Big trout often suck topwaters under the surface instead of “blowing up” on it.
 If this happens to you, wait a second before setting the hook to give the trout a chance to take it in.

 Of the 477 spotted seatrout tagged in a migration study in Alabama, 58 returns were received, and 53 percent exhibited no movement.
 If you missed a big sow in a particular spot, chances are she is still nearby.

 It is a proven fact that a trout’s metabolism slows greatly in winter as its growth rate slows to a crawl.
 This is even more pronounced in big trout which are by their nature slower moving and more selective.

-The biggest trout almost never school.
+The biggest specks almost never school.
 A study conducted by researcher D.C.
 Tabb found that nearly all trout in excess of six years of age are large, semi-solitary females.
 These are the giants we dream of.

 Big trout are truly elusive, strange fish that do not fit into a particular mold.
 They are much like giant largemouth bass in that once they reach a certain size, their habits change dramatically.

 The angler who takes the time to study them and realize they will have to trade catching lots of trout for the chance to get one big trout will probably score on their personal fish of a lifetime.